The 5 Psychological Differences Between Gamers vs Normal People

 5. Better Stress Handling

 The process of cracking the code of a game and then going on to win it is a stressful process.
 There are numerous things that can go wrong with any wrong move you make.

-However, by upping the levels of a complicated game, gamers become much more adept in handling stressful situations.
+However, by upping the levels of a complicated game, gamers become much more adept at handling stressful situations.

-Also, when a game is won, our basic need for appreciation is recognised and our brain releases dopamine.
+Also, when a game is won, our basic need for appreciation is recognized and our brain releases dopamine.